Irritable Bowel Syndrome (IBS)

 Your quality of life may be affected by IBS, because the symptoms may limit your daily

 Health experts don’t know what causes IBS.
 They also don’t know how to stop it from

 Living with IBS

 IBS symptoms can affect your daily activities.
-It’s important to work with your health
+It’s important to work with your healthcare

-care provider to manage the disease.
-You may need a plan to deal with issues such
+provider to manage the disease.
+You may need a plan to deal with issues such as diet,

 When should I call my healthcare provider?

 Call your healthcare provider right away if your symptoms get worse or if you have

 - IBS is a disorder that affects your lower GI tract.
 This includes the small intestine,